meeshkan/unmock-js/CONTRIBUTING.md

 👋 Thanks for thinking about contributing to unmock!
 We, the maintainers, are glad you're here and will be excited to help you get started if you have any questions.
 For now, here are some basic instructions for how we manage this project.

-Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+By participating in this project, you agree to abide by its terms.

 **Table of Contents**